 Childhood Disability LINK is a non-profit research group within Montreal Children’s Hospital, McGill University Health Centre (MUHC).
 The group’s mission is to improve the health and well-being of children with disabilities as well as their families.
 They aim to do so through providing information for caregivers, practitioners, and families of children with disabilities.

-We’ve been working with Childhood Disability LINK since 2012.
-For this project, they asked us to modernize their website’s visual design, make the site more engaging to its visitors, and improve the information architecture all the while combining and condensing the content from two other micro-sites.
+We were thrilled to have this opportunity to modernize their website’s visual design, make the site more engaging to its visitors, and improve the information architecture all the while combining and condensing the content from two other micro-sites.

 - improve site’s engagement metrics